 Research and Training Opportunities at NIMBioS

-Applications are now being accepted for the NIMBioS Investigative Workshop: Modeling Leptosiprosis, to be held June 3-5, 2014, at NIMBioS.
-This workshop will bring together experts in bacteriology, molecular biology, epidemiology, statistics, veterinary medicine, human medicine, ecology, hydrology, mathematical modeling, network dynamics, evolutionary dynamics, and nonlinear analysis to explore the state of knowledge of leptospirosis transmission in animal and human populations and the capabilities and limitations of existing techniques for explaining currently available empirical data.
-Application deadline: Feb.
-10, 2014.
+Applications are now being accepted for the NIMBioS Investigative Workshop: Species' Range Shifts in a Warming World, to be held May 3-5, 2017, at NIMBioS.
+This workshop will combine mathematical and computational approaches from different fields to link and utilize large but underused datasets developed over decades and lay foundations for genuinely interdisciplinary, collaborative paleoecological science.
+Application deadline: Feb 1, 2017.
 Click here for a descriptive flyer.
 For more information about the workshop and how to apply click here.

-Requests for NIMBioS support for Working Groups, Investigative Workshops, and Sabbatical Fellows are considered two times per year, with deadlines on March 1 and September 1.
-The upcoming deadline will be March 1, 2014 for activities beginning in Fall 2014.
-Applications for Short-term Visits are considered four times a year, with deadlines on March 1, June 1, September 1, and December 1.
+Requests for NIMBioS support for Working Groups and Investigative Workshops are considered two times per year, with deadlines on Mar 1 and Sep 1.
 All areas of research at the interface of biology and mathematics will be considered, but we are especially interested in activities expanding beyond the areas of research supported to date.
 Potential organizers of activities in areas of molecular biology, cell biology, network biology, immunology and systems biology are particularly encouraged to submit requests for support of Working Groups or Investigative Workshops.